-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 He continued a focus on history, going through the Jim Crow era, when more than 100,000 black men who had registered to vote in Virginia after the Civil War plummeted to 10,000 due to laws put in place.

-Continuing on his history lesson, the governor said Virginians added new laws to make sure the statues would stay forever, moving into thanking the General Assembly for passing a law this year to reverse that, allowing local governments in Virginia to remove monuments on public-owned property.
+Continuing on his history lesson, the governor said Virginians added new laws to make sure the statues would stay forever, moving into thanking the General Assembly for

+, allowing local governments in Virginia to remove monuments on public-owned property.

 That law takes effect at the start of July, but the Lee monument is a different scenario because it sits on state-owned property: essentially a circle of 100 feet of Virginia-owned land surrounded by Richmond-owned property.